Blackfoot Mayor to host "open mic" sessions - Local News 8

 Blackfoot Mayor to host “open mic” sessions

-The monthly "open microphone" meetings will be held prior to City Council meetings and give citizens a chance of ask questions, share comments and discuss any matters of concern.
+The monthly "open microphone" meetings will be held prior to City Council meetings and give citizens a chance to ask questions, share comments and discuss any matters of concern.

 Citizens may also pre-submit any questions or comments to lisa@cityofblackfoot.org Those will receive either a personal response or via social media during the open mic session.